masking tape lamp group

 worldbuilding

-«Spring has begun in the sticky glade.
+«Spring has begun in the Sticky Glade.
 The tree-constructs have sprouted and the robot-birds are singing.
 Among the polyurethane flowers and geometric mushrooms, bundles of reclaimed wood have been gathered.
 Assembled with duct tape, they form a new series of usable furniture for anyone venturing into this man-made grove.»

 For this year’s spring edition, the Salon Veneman welcomes JB Gambier who shows us his universe made out of cardboard and duct tape.
 Starting from his Lumber Stools series, he has been experimenting with the «bundle» technique to build a new set of furniture inspired from the forest.
 Made from reclaimed wood and resin, these objects are showcased in their natural habitat: The Sticky Glade.